Translate

 Waunfawr Primary is dedicated to listening to our pupils.
 We know that at the heart of our new curriculum we want all pupils to be inspired by their learning and involved in making whole school decisions.
 Research shows participation is beneficial to individuals, schools and communities.
 Pupils who participate in decision-making enjoy enhanced self-esteem and motivation, gain important personal, social and organisational skills and become familiar with group and democratic processes.
 At a whole school level, pupils involved in decision-making leads to better relationships, more relevant and effective policies and better learning.
 Pupils have an important part to play in helping schools to improve every aspect of school life.
 Pupil groups include:

-School Council; Wellbeing warriors; Eco Warriors; Digital Heroes; Criw Cymraeg; Playground Pals and Heddlu Bach.
+School Council; Playground Pals; Eco Warriors; Digital Heroes; Criw Cymraeg and Heddlu Bach.

 Developing pupil voice also enables our children to become active and articulate citizens now - working alongside adults to improve their community.
 Importantly our children influence the learning that they will undertake as part of our thematic approach.
 They reflect critically on their learning through mid-project reviews and end of project evaluations.